David-Hughes3/CS5990_project/assignment/README.md

 1. Gather and label images
 2. Change the labelmap.pbtxt
 3. Modify a function in generate_tfrecord.py
-3. Modify faster_rcnn_inception_v2_pets.config
+4. Modify faster_rcnn_inception_v2_pets.config
+5. (Optional) Change a line in model_main.py
-4. Zip up the custom folder and upload to the colab notebook
+6. Zip up the custom folder and upload to the colab notebook
-5. Comment out the first block of code and unblock comment the second block of code, so that the custom.zip can be unzipped and your dataset will be used
+7. Comment out the first block of code and unblock comment the second block of code, so that the custom.zip can be unzipped and your dataset will be used

 *Directory Structure:*
 - custom